ChrisVilches/Collection-Sync/README.md

 In this example, however, we'll import and use `BasicSyncMetadata` (TODO: Link to documentation), which provides an in-memory storage for synchronization metadata.
 This is the simplest way to get started.

-Add a new import to the top of the file (TODO: test):
+Add a new import to the top of the file:

 ```ts
 import { BasicSyncMetadata } from "collection-sync";